Fuel pricing software: Features

 The software solutions were developed to help fuel retailers manage margins, sales and stock volumes in the face of fuel market price volatility, unfavorable supply arrangements, and price sensitivity of retail customers.
 This can even include managing fuel order placement and monitoring overall site traffic.

 Factors such as pricing of competitors, analysis of current market costs and sales for each grade of fuel are all considerations that affect the outcome of fuel prices.
 In addition to this, sales by related convenience stores can effectively subsidize the fuel, lowering the price.
 Some software is designed to integrate with point-of-sale systems, pumps, wetstock systems providers, and electronic price signs to automate instant price changes.
 This saves store staff the inconvenience of changing gas price signs manually and allows retailers to more responsively post optimal pricing, even monitoring the market in real time.

 Fuel pricing software is intended to replace manual or spreadsheet-based processes that could delay the update of fuel costs and jeopardize profit margins.
 Delayed updates of fuels costs can cause fuel buyers to pay more than necessary, with day-to-day price swings occurring at 3 cents nearly 50% of the time and 5 cents at just over 25%.

+Advances in artificial intelligence have further enhanced fuel pricing software.
+AI can predict how customer and competitors will react to price changes in different scenarios by analysing vast sums of historical and real-time data.
+AI can identify trends and provide dynamic, predictive, customer-centric pricing even in volatile markets.